USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
 -   If needed, configure the CCTM build script to use the available I/O API, netCDF, and MPICH libraries.
--   If you have not already done so, compile the STENEX and PARIO libraries.
 -   Configure the CCTM build script for your application (using the options discussed in [Chapter 5](CMAQ_OGD_ch05_sys_req.md)
 -   Invoke the build script to create an executable: